konkor/cpufreq/README.md

 ![](/data/screenshots.png?raw=true)

-This is lightweight gnome-extension for CPU scaling monitor and power governor's management.
+This is a lightweight gnome-extension for CPU scaling monitor and power governor's management.
 The extension is using standard cpufrequtils (cpupower) package to collect information and manage governors.
-It's need root permission to able changing governors or install policy for pkexec.
+It needs root permission to able changing governors or install policy for pkexec.

 [Phoronix Benchmarks](http://www.phoronix.com/scan.php?page=article&item=linux-47-schedutil&num=1)